We may earn commission from affiliate links →

-One more unique tradition that Greek kids adore is that of singing Christmas Carols from door to door.
-Locally known as Kalanda, these traditional Christmas songs can still be heard in every neighborhood of Greece all through the season…
+Another unique tradition that Greek kids adore is singing Christmas Carols from door to door.
+Locally known as Kalanda, these traditional Christmas songs can still be heard in every neighborhood of Greece throughout the season…

 Groups of children gather, quite early in the morning, many of them carrying a triangle, and go from house to house singing carols at each door where they stop.
 Once the house owner opens the door, the kids will ask, “Na ta poume?” (literally, shall we say it?
 But meaning, shall we sing it?).

 Right after, kids will start sounding their high-pitched triangles to accompany the song.
-Kalanda often tell us about traditional fact and legends related to the birth of Christ or that took place around that period.
+Kalanda often tells us about traditional facts and legends related to the birth of Christ or that took place around that period.

 Typically kids are generously rewarded with money and sweets, so much so that kalanda money is often divided among the kids who get back home with considerable loot!

 This tradition takes place on Christmas (both Eve and Day), as well as on New Year’s (Eve & Day), and January 6, Epiphany, and the last official day of celebrations.